 - How Does Data Democratization Work?

-- Challenges Faced During Implementation of Data Democratization
+- What are the Challenges During the Implementation of Data Democratization?

 - Tech Innovation Propelling Data Democratization